What Are Soft Skills?

 [Featured image] A man smiles at his colleague while listening to him speak.
 In the background, another woman sits at the table listening and smiling at the story.
 All three colleagues are using their soft skills to communicate, listen, engage, and relate to one another.

 Soft skills are the attributes and behaviors that describe how a person approaches their tasks.
-You likely use soft skills across all areas of your life—communication, critical thinking, problem-solving, and other interpersonal skills are some examples of soft skills—but they’re particularly valued in the workplace.
+You likely use soft skills across all areas of your life—communication, critical thinking, problem-solving, and other interpersonal skills are some examples of soft skills.
+Your mastery of these skills is also valuable in the workplace.

 In fact, soft skills are commonly referred to as workplace or human skills.
 These alternative names can be a bit more descriptive when you’re thinking about and discussing your skill set.